IsmaelZaidi/AskNow/docs/Backlog.md

 *   As a teacher / moderator I want to be able to close a lecture so that questions can't asked anymore
 *   As a teacher / moderator I want to enter a closed lecture so that I can export the questions into a file
 *   As a teacher / moderator I want to enter a closed lecture so that I can answer remaining questions
+*	As a student I want to be able to indicate if the lecture goes to slow or to fast so that the teacher can adjust his pace

 **Could have:**
 *	As a teacher / moderator I want that students can only ask a certain amount of questions per time frame so that the teacher doesn’t get spammed.